Vulnerability Reporting Policy

 To encourage responsible disclosure, METRO will not initiate any legal action against security researchers for assessing vulnerabilities if they adhere to this policy, including the following guidelines:

-- By reporting a security bug or vulnerability, you warrant that your report does not violate the intellectual property rights of any third party and give us the right to use your report for any related security purposes, such as remediation, internal analysis or improving security.
+• By reporting a security bug or vulnerability, you warrant that your report does not violate the intellectual property rights of any third party and give us a royalty-free license to use your report for any related security purposes, such as remediation, internal analysis or improving security.

 Reporting Vulnerabilities